schuyler-w/CS549Project/README.md

 The images are 32x32 pixels in size and are in color.
 The dataset is available at https://www.kaggle.com/meowmeowmeowmeowmeow/gtsrb-german-traffic-sign.

 The results of the model are evaluated using the accuracy score, precision score, recall score, and F1 score as well as the overall confusion matrix.
-Furthermore, the program returns an image mosaic of a random sample of qualifying images with their predicted labels overlaid using the `cv2` library.
+Furthermore, the program returns an image mosaic of a random sample of qualifying images with their predicted labels overlaid with predictions and ground truth labels (if applicable) using `matplotlib`.

 ___
 ## How to use